With new leader to take reins, Japan eyes extending COVID-19 emergency in hot spots

 The daily figure was down significantly from the 1,853 cases confirmed Sunday, although infection numbers tend to be lower on Mondays as fewer tests are conducted over weekends.

-One of the sources said hospitals in Tokyo, Osaka and Aichi, home to Japan’s three largest metropolitan areas, continue to be strained by the large number of COVID-19 patients and that any decision on extending the emergency should also apply to surrounding areas.
+One of the sources said hospitals in Tokyo, Osaka and Aichi — home to Japan's three largest metropolitan areas — continue to be strained by the large number of COVID-19 patients and that any decision on extending the emergency should also apply to surrounding areas.

 The capital, which hosted the Olympics from late July and just finished staging the Paralympics, saw over 125,600 new coronavirus cases in August, almost triple the previous monthly record, which was set in July.